shahed154/SBA319/README.md

 ### Collections
 - GET  - Get a user's collection
 - POST  - Create a new collection
-- PUT  - Add a card to a collection
 - DELETE  - Delete a collection